 So, let’s just review.

-Freedom has one inherent downside though, and that is you are still continuing to trade your time for money like a traditional job, even though you are location independent now.
+Freelancing has one inherent downside though, and that is you are still continuing to trade your time for money like a traditional job, even though you are location independent now.

 Blog Income Sources